molconcept/binary-file-handling-with-class/README.md

 Class Implementation: Utilizes object-oriented programming principles for efficient data management within the binary file.

-Read Records: Retrieve and Display records from the binary file.
+READ Records: Retrieve and Display records from the binary file.

-Edit Records: Modify existing records within the binary file.
+EDIT Records: Modify existing records within the binary file.

-Append Records: Add new records to the binary file seamlessly.
+APPEND Records: Add new records to the binary file seamlessly.

-Delete Records: Remove unwanted records from the binary file.
+DELETE Records: Remove unwanted records from the binary file.

 # Usage 🛃
 Clone or download the repository to your local machine.